All Episodes

 Do you get to keep all that money profit for yourself?

-Yeah, I mean, there's gonna be a royalty and uh there may be some taxation on it, but basically if you get a claim, whether it's federal or state, and you prove it up and you start to actually produce uh gold on that property, you make you make the money, you share a little bit of it with the state as as it is in any state, but uh nonetheless it's uh it's yours.
+But basically, if you get a claim, whether it's federal or state, and you prove it up and you start to actually produce gold on that property, you make the money.

 You got it, and you own it.

-Listen, I'm a big fan of Alaska, I really am.
+Listen, I'm a big fan of Alaska.

-And uh if you could just make it a little bit warmer and a little bit more sun during certain parts of the year, it'd be perfect.
+And if you could just make it a little bit warmer and a little bit more sun during certain parts of the year, it'd be perfect.

 Governor, we appreciate you being on.